 The local game dev and games research scene helped make GodotFest: Pictured are research and speaker Chrysa Bika, organiser Kerstin Pfaffinger and volunteer Mingqi Han (from the left)

 All talks of the event have been recorded and will be gradually uploaded onto the event’s YouTube channel in the next days.
+The recordings have been handled by C3VOC, the Chaos Computer Club Video Operations Center.

 Share this post